 The decision to change the site occupied by the first St. John’s Anglican Church to its second location resulted from the area’s population growth and a generous provision of property donated by the late Mr. Henry Deal.
 This second parish complex was constructed at the intersection of Dutch Village Road with Bayers Road and Joseph Howe Avenue.
 The cornerstone of the second St. John’s Anglican Church was laid in December of 1959, and the building, designed by Keith L. Graham and Associates of Halifax, was built by MacDougall Construction Company Limited of New Glasgow.
 The church was constructed of steel and masonry with glass panels.
 A striking architectural feature of the day was the interior breadth of the sanctuary as well as the height of three crosses near the main entrance.
 The ‘Opening and Service of Dedication’ was held on Friday, February 26, 1960 with a consecration on April 25, 1973.

-St. Barnabas’ Church was built in 1886, located in the heart of the small fishing village of Blue Rocks, NS.
+St. Barnabas’ Anglican Church is a Greek Revival styled building, built in 1886, located in the heart of the small fishing village of Blue Rocks.
 The Municipal Heritage Designation applies to the building and building footprint.

 Consecrated by Bishop John Inglis on July 25th, 1843, St Mark’s, Broad Cove, is the oldest of the numerous Anglican churches along the shore between the LaHave estuary and the Lunenburg-Queens County line.
 The feeling of intimacy inside enhances both traditional liturgy and musical performances.
 In recent years it has become home to a fine seven stop mechanical action pipe organ, built originally for Acadia University.